kyletolentino/disaster-tweets/README.md

 ## Why did I do this?
 I wanted to try implementing my own model without copying an already-solved problem.
 After doing some tutorials on Kaggle, I came across [this](https://www.kaggle.com/c/nlp-getting-started), and I thought it would be an interesting project.
-I just used the datasets they provided for my own use, asthe actual competition requires the use of AutoML, and I wanted to try out a Tensorflow/Keras solution.
+I just used the datasets they provided for my own use, as the actual competition requires the use of AutoML, and I wanted to try out a Tensorflow/Keras solution.

 ## Setup
 **Built with:**